mozilla/uniffi-rs/docs/manual/src/udl/interfaces.md

 uniffi_module.press(PyButton())
 ```

-Note: This is currently supported on Python, Kotlin, and Swift.
+Note: This is currently only supported on Python, Kotlin, and Swift.

 ### Traits construction